RheaMimiCarillo/reading-notes/401/class-16.md

 **2. Describe the relationship between EC2 and Elastic Beanstalk.**

-E
+Elastic Beanstalk will help manage EC2 instances.

 **3. Name some benefits of using Elastic Beanstalk.**

-It allows for automated configuration and deployment of more VMs.
+It allows for automated configuration and deployment of more VMs, so we devs can focus more on developing code.

 ## Bookmark and Review